crystal-ruby/pages/_posts/2015-09-03-a-new-language.md

 writing the interpreter in c, and (worse) writing the partial evaluator *for* c, not for ruby.

 Ok, maybe it is not quite as bad as that makes it sound.
-As i do have the register layer ready and will be writing a c-ish language, it may even be possible to write an interpreter **in bosl**, and then it would be ok to write an evaluator **for bosl** too.
+As i do have the register layer ready and will be writing a c-ish language, it may even be possible to write an interpreter **in phisol**, and then it would be ok to write an evaluator **for phisol** too.

 I will nevertheless go the straighter route for now, ie write a compiler, and maybe return to the promised freebie later.
 It does feel like a lot of what the partial evaluator is, would be called